-Modules N1, P6 and P9 are run jointly with Part II Zoology, P4 is run jointly with both Part II Genetics and Part II Zoology, and P5 is run by Part II BBS Bioinformatics at the Department of Genetics.
+Modules N1, P6 and P9 are run jointly with Part II Zoology, P4 is run jointly with Part II Genetics and Part II Zoology, and P5 is run by Part II BBS Bioinformatics at the Department of Genetics.
 Not all combinations are possible due to clashes in the timetable.

-In addition, we are able to offer some students the opportunity to select up to two of their four module choices in a selection of shared neuroscience modules offered by two other departments: Psychology and Zoology (see section 10).
-Spaces are very limited, and we expect demand to be high.
-Shared modules are taken in place of a PDN module.
+In addition, and new for AY2023-24, we are able to offer some of our Project and PDN-BBS (major 415) students the opportunity to select up to two of their four module choices in a selection of shared neuroscience modules (indicated by S-N).
+These modules are offered by two other departments: Psychology and Zoology. \Spaces are very limited, and we expect demand to be high.
+If oversubscribed, places will be allocated at random.
+Shared modules will be taken in place of a PDN module, not in addition to.